kelp404/capybara-router/README.md

 ## Commands
 + `npm start`
-  Run the debug server on localhost.
+  Run the debug server on localhost:8000/capybara-router.
 + `npm run build`
   Build the source code, test scripts and the example app.
 + `npm test`